Matped/myportfolio/individualcomponents.md

 ![image](https://user-images.githubusercontent.com/59559634/165118488-6d04604f-64e3-4cd7-a9a3-9d7123fdc4d3.png)

 - One of the most important methods for this project is the abillity to search for a track.
 - The method has several important parameters that are required. 'q' is the input string acquired from the app, example: 'Kim Larsen - Midt om natten'.
-Limit is the maximum amount of songs it will return.
-Offset is where the indexing will start.
-Type is the type of information returned, in this case it is a track.
-Market is which market it will choose from.
+- 'limit' is the maximum amount of songs it will return.
+- 'offset' is where the indexing will start.
+- 'type' is the type of information returned, in this case it is a track.
+- 'market' is which market it will choose from.
 ![image](https://user-images.githubusercontent.com/59559634/165119627-2a1ca4f1-bbbf-4489-af12-5e0250e4bdf6.png)

 - The RaspberryPi handles the queued songs as a playlist and has an internal variable set as a list with dictionaries inside it, each dictionary is a seperate song containing the name of the artist and the song.
 At the moment in the picture, it is populated with dummy data for testing purposes.